A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models: Method

 \textbf{Return:} The empirical distribution of $T^*_{n,1}, \ldots, T^*_{n,B}.$ \end{alg} \hrule ~\\[-0.5cm] \\

 \textbf{Remarks.} One basic but valuable feature of the algorithm is that it can be applied with equal ease to both linear and nonlinear spectral statistics.
-Another notable property is that the algorithm allows for spectral statistics to be \smash{uncentered}.
-This contrasts with many other bootstrap methods that are only designed to approximate the distributions of centered statistics, i.e.~$T_n-\E(T_n)$, and in Section~\ref{sec:numnlss} our numerical results confirm that the algorithm can perform well with uncentered statistics.

 To comment on some more technical aspects of the algorithm, the Gamma distribution is used in step 1 because it offers a convenient way to generate non-negative random variables whose means and variances can be matched to any pair of positive numbers.
 (If the event $\hat\varsigma_n^{\,2}=0$ happens to occur, then the Gamma distribution in step 1 is interpreted as the point mass at $p$, so that $\xi_i^*=\sqrt p$ for all $i=1,\dots,n$.)
 Nevertheless, the choice of the Gamma distribution for generating $g_1^*,\dots,g_n^*$ is not required.
-Any other family of distributions on $[0,\infty)$ parameterized by means $\mu$ and variances $\sigma^2$, say $\{G_{\mu,\sigma^2}\}$, will be compatible with our bootstrap consistency result in Theorem~\ref{thm:main} if it satisfies the following two conditions.
-First, the pair $(\mu,\sigma^2)$ can be set to $(p,v)$ for any integer $p\geq 1$ and real number $v>0$.
+Any other family of distributions on $[0,\infty)$ parameterized by means $\mu$ and variances $\sigma^2$, say $\{G_{\mu,\sigma^2}\}$, will be compatible with our bootstrap consistency result in Theorem~\ref{thm:main} if it satisfies the following two conditions: First, the pair $(\mu,\sigma^2)$ can be set to $(p,v)$ for any integer $p\geq 1$ and real number $v>0$.
 Second, there exists some fixed $\varepsilon>0$ such that the quantity $\int|\frac{t-p}{\sqrt p}|^{4+\varepsilon}dG_{p,\sigma^2}(t)$ remains bounded when $p$ diverges and $\sigma^2/p$ converges to a finite limit.